jlgott/MG2/CFLOW_Rules.md

 ## Key Takeaways

 1. **State-First Design**: Plan your state fields before writing functions
-2. **Direct Modification**: Modify state directly - framework handles copying
+2. **Direct Modification**: Modify state directly - framework handles copying state to maintain immutability.
 3. **Control Fields**: Use state fields to control flow direction
 4. **Dict or BaseModel**: State must be one of these two types
 5. **Field-Based Routing**: Use conditional transitions on state fields